MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 ## Enter a purchase order number

-If you know the number of the PO you want to view, you can type it in the _Search purchase order number_ field.
+If you know the number of the purchase order you want to view, you can type it in the _Search purchase order number_ field.

 ## Create a purchase order